 There are many factors that may put you at a higher chance of getting Colon Cancer, although many of these risks can be lowered by simple lifestyle changes.
 Knowing your specific risk factors are incredibly important in both prevention and early detection.

-These risk factors include family history, ethnicity, poor diet, lack of exercise, smoking, alcohol use, age, and weight.
+These risk factors include family history, poor diet, lack of exercise, smoking, alcohol use, age, and weight.

 Those who are older, especially above the age of 45, have an increased risk of Colon Cancer.
 It is important to know, however, that Colon Cancer can be diagnosed at any age and is becoming more common in younger individuals.

 Smoking and Alcohol Use

 Smoking and alcohol have both been strongly tied to Colon Cancer.
 If you want to lower your risk, it is important to be conscious of your alcohol consumption and to quit smoking.
 Talk to your doctor about smoking cessation if you have questions or concerns.